seacamjen/SLOcal-Fun/README.md

 ## Future Plans

-* Allow device camera to take pictures and upload
-* Add more activities to local favorites
-* Add email authentication for user registration
+* Add additional orientation support
 * Allow search to include certain types of activities, categories, etc

 _This project is focused on San Luis Obispo county, CA cities and will/can be expanded in the future_

 ## Current Status

-* 12 Activities exist
+* 13 Activities exist
 * 5 Custom Adapter
 * 1 Custom Fragment
+* 2 Models
+* 1 Service

 ## Known Bugs